corsairmarks/leader_traits_merge_add/mod/README.md

 * 2.0.0 Update for Stellaris version 3.4 "Cepheus"
     * Update all traits that changed in 3.4 (almost all of them in the `04_species_traits.txt` file)
     * Add appropriate slave costs to the Brainslug and Nivlac species traits
+* 3.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax") - integrate underlying trait file changes for the overridden files

 ## Source Code